Candida auris Infection

 What is Candida auris?

-Candida auris, also called C. auris, is a yeast (type of fungus) that causes severe infections and can spread in healthcare settings.
-C. auris can infect any body part, including the blood or a wound.
-C. auris infections can be difficult to treat because most are resistant to at least one medicine used to treat fungal infections, referred to as an antifungal medicine.
+Candida auris, or C. auris, is a yeast.
+It causes severe infections and can spread in healthcare settings.
+C. auris infections can be hard to treat.
+Most are resistant to at least one drug used to treat them.
 C. auris can also live on the skin or other body parts without making a person sick.
-This is called being “colonized.”
+People call this being “colonized.”

 Who gets Candida auris infection?

-C. auris mainly affects patients who already have many medical problems.
-It often infects people who have had frequent hospital stays or live in nursing homes.
-It is more likely to affect patients who have weakened immune systems from conditions like blood cancers or diabetes, who receive lots of antibiotics, or who have devices like tubes going into their body (for example, breathing tubes, feeding tubes, catheters in a vein, or bladder catheters).
+C. auris mainly targets patients with many existing medical conditions.
+It often infects people who have had frequent hospital stays.
+It also infects those who live in nursing homes or long-term acute care hospitals.
+It is more likely to affect patients who have weakened immune systems.
+This includes those with blood cancers, diabetes, or who receive many antibiotics.
+It also affects those with devices like breathing tubes or feeding tubes and catheters.
 Healthy people usually do not get C. auris infections.

 How is Candida auris spread?